 - Expense report integration

 What makes the Brex Card stand out is its very lucrative rewards structure.
-Every time you use your card for payments or purchases, you earn points.
+You earn points every time you use your card for payments or purchases.
 There’s no cap on how many points you earn.
 Even better, they don’t expire as long as you have an active account with Brex.

 You can use your rewards to pay for travel expenses or redeem Bitcoin or Ethereum cryptocurrencies.
 Alternatively, you can transfer your points to your Brex Cash because it has a penny-per-point value.